-Fig is a very versatile fruit
+Figs are a very versatile fruit

 Fig and poultry = good marriage

 The fig can be roasted in the oven and then accompany the gentle cooking of poultry.
-Flavors go very well with the apple that can cook at its side.
-You can go further, deep into the sweet and sour preparing duck aiguillettes with figs and sprinkled with almonds.
+The flavors go very well with the apple that can cook at its side.
+You can go further, deep into the sweet and sour by preparing duck aiguillettes with figs and sprinkled with almonds.
 But the ultimate recipe, of course, is the small fig chutney (Oh my…) to accompany the foie gras.